 Furthermore, the board members decided to open up the network for more global engagement with a special focus on the environment, climate and green mobility issues.
 To integrate these new approaches the board members and the general secretary worked together on supplements of the bylaws.

 After a productive working session, all participants unanimously decided on the new bylaws in the extraordinary general meeting.
 These are valid from now on.
 You can find the new bylaws here.
-Basically, there were changes in the mission paragraph one and two.

 Besides the new bylaws, the board worked on a working program for 2019 that includes different new ideas and events.
 As mentioned ICN plans to establish an organization in Sweden.
 The board will also work on the idea to have an event or workshop for seniors to include ideas, experiences, and wishes of the older generation in future projects.